Contents

 What changes have been made to the Capital Gains Tax?

-Beginning April 6, 2024, the elevated Capital Gains Rate will increase.
-Tax rate applied to sales of non-qualifying residential properties will be lowered from its current 28% down to 24%.
+From April 6th 2024 the Capital Gains Rate will rise.
+Tax rate on sales of non-qualifying residential properties will be reduced from 28% to 24%.

 What is the new “British ISA”?

-The recently introduced “British ISA” permits investments in UK assets without the burden of taxes, while also raising the overall ISA limit to £25,000 each fiscal year.
+The new “British ISA” allows investments in UK assets tax free and increases the overall ISA limit to £25,000 a year.

 How is the Spring Budget 2024 addressing the cost of living crisis?